Home Ā» Recipes Ā» Salads

 Marinate the Chicken:

-• Add chicken breasts, taco seasoning, smoked paprika, salt, lime juice, zest, and olive oil in a medium ziplock bag.
-Close and shake well to fully coat the chicken into the mixture.
+• Add chicken breasts, taco seasoning, smoked paprika, salt, lime juice, zest, and olive oil to a medium ziplock bag.
+Close and shake well to coat the chicken evenly with the mixture.

-• Allow marinating for 10 minutes or up to 1-2 days in advance.
+• Allow marinating for 10 minutes or up to 1 day.

 Cook the Chicken:

-• Place a cast-iron grill skillet over medium-high heat and once it is hot brush it with about 1 teaspoon of oil.
+• Place a cast-iron grill skillet over medium-high heat, and once it is hot, brush it with about 1 teaspoon of oil.
+Or fire up the grill.

-• Add the chicken and cook for 4-5 minutes on each side, depends how thick the chicken is.
+• Add the chicken and cook for 4-5 minutes on each side, depending on how thick it is.

 • You can also cook the chicken on a gas grill.
 Turn on the grill to medium-high, clean the grates, and grill the chicken on both sides for about 10 minutes, or until cooked through.

-• Allow chicken to rest for at least 5-10 minutes before slicing it.
+• Allow the chicken to rest for at least 5-10 minutes before slicing it.

 Creamy Cilantro Dressing: